 - Drill down into data with Planned Time reports

-- See how much time is available with the capacity report
+- See how much time is available with the capacity report (coming soon for Cloud)

 - Estimate time accurately and overcome the planning fallacy

 - Tempo Planner and Tempo Timesheets, more effective together